Quirinus/vuTools/README.md

  - changed button title to be more clear

 ######Army window:
-- if army is stationed in city, city name links to city training window
+- if army is stationed in own city, city name links to city training window
+- if army is stationed in own city, added quick navigation to the city build/train/new army/defense/gate windows
-- added city names to the dropdown, and alphabetically ordered (armies in cities shown first)
+- added city names to the army names dropdown, and alphabetically ordered (armies in cities shown first)
 - shows raw unit op/dp/mp (if elf, select magic science for archmages)
 - shows army raw op/dp/mu
 - calculate mod op/dp by choosing military science level (if elf, magic too, for archmages)